Tuesday, December 21, 2010

 What a beautiful country and what a unique culture!
 Our days rarely started before noon and rarely ended before 2 AM.
 We ate dinner close to 9 or 10 PM and enjoyed the mid-day siesta when everything and everyone slows down, closes shop and rests.
 (We need to bring that to the states!)

+We even saw a bit of North African influence in the Teterias, or Moroccan Tea Houses, that we visited nearly every day.
 We often ended our days in those dimly lit, narrow shops, sitting at small round tables on hand-woven cushions with our own personal Moroccan-style tea pot.
 We sipped sweet tea, pouring a little at a time into tiny glasses, like tiny tea shots.
 What a departure from the life we live here in the US!

 We also managed to find a Dunkin Doughnuts in Malaga so that Greg didn't go into complete withdrawl...